oobabooga/text-generation-webui/README.md

 ## Contributing

 Pull requests, suggestions, and issue reports are welcome.

+You are also welcome to review open pull requests.

 Before reporting a bug, make sure that you have: